 | The Water Report is the monthly newsletter for water lawyers, engineers, regulatory agencies, tribes, municipalities, environmental organizations and anyone interested in water law, water rights, and water quality in the western United States.
 The Water Report has become the "publication of record" in the water field and the original articles are cited frequently in law review articles, legal briefs, and water-related publications.
 When you want detailed analysis and practical information, choose The Water Report.

-Beginning our 10th Year of The Water Report!
+Beginning our 14th Year of Publishing The Water Report!

 In-Depth Water Articles: